-The challenge when constructing above ground storage tanks would be the selection of the material to give the tank its structural integrity.
-Many options exist with core tube being the most basic solution and a mesh like layer being a bit more complex.
+The challenge when constructing above-ground storage tanks would be the selection of the material to give the tank its structural integrity.
+Many options exist with the core tube being the most basic solution and a mesh-like layer being a bit more complex.
 This is currently in development stages and more refinement is needed to produce a final product.

 We are launching courses in Pipeline Design and Business & Project Development soon.
 Sign up and will notify you.